KyoHiki/drc_ecotox/README.md

-# drc-ecotox
+# ShinyEcotox
-"drc-ecotox" is a freely available tool for dose-response analysis of standradized ecotoxicity tests. "drc-ecotox" is based on R and the "drc" and "shiny" R packages.
+"ShinyEcotox" is a freely available tool for dose-response analysis of standradized ecotoxicity tests.
+"ShinyEcotox" is based on R and the "drc", "multcomp", and "shiny" R packages.